 Ezra blinked against the light as Nathan gradually pulled his hand away.
 "How's that?" the healer asked him.

 The gambler smiled.
-"Wonderful, Mr. Jackson."
+"Wonderful."
 He squinted as he looked at the four men who surrounded him.
 "I never would have expected it."

 "What?"
 JD asked.
 "What didn't you expect?"

 "That the first sight to meet my eyes would be the four of you."

 "That surprises you?"
 Josiah inquired, smiling.

 "No." Ezra grinned.
 "It is surprising that it pleases me so very much."

 Josiah stepped forward and suddenly pulled the two cards that were in danger of falling out of Ezra's waistcoat pocket.
 "This all you got left?" he asked wonderingly.